Sunburn (Fuel album)

-Sunburn is the full-length debut album by the band Fuel released in 1998.
+Sunburn is the debut studio album by American rock band Fuel, released by 550 Music, an imprint of Epic Records on March 3, 1998.
 It was produced by Steven Haigler.
-The songs "Shimmer", "Jesus or a Gun", and "Bittersweet" were released as singles.
-"Shimmer" peaked at #42 on the Billboard Hot 100.

-Sunburn was certified Platinum (one million units sold) by the RIAA on May 24, 2000.
+The songs "Shimmer", "Jesus or a Gun", and "Bittersweet" were issued as commercial singles following its release; the former peaked at number 42 on the Billboard Hot 100.
+Critically, the album was met with average reviews, and commercially, the album modestly entered the Billboard 200 at number 77.
+Sunburn received platinum certification by the Recording Industry Association of America (RIAA) — signifying sales of one million units — on May 24, 2000.

 Track listing

 All songs written by Carl Bell.